fivetran/dbt_workday/README.md

 ## Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran Workday connection syncing data into your destination.
+- At least one Fivetran Workday HCM connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 ## How do I use the dbt package?